jerchenxin/DP2H-CUHK/README.md

 3. Vertex ID is [1, N]
 4. Label ID is [0, labelNum)

-An example graph "Briogrid" is in the "test" folder.
+An example graph "Biogrid" is in the "test" folder.